 This is an audio file represented in the so-called time-domain.
 It is commonly used for skeuomorphic purposes and might therefore be recognizable for the broader audience.
 Nevertheless, its smooth, suggestive surface hides a more complex truth.
 By zooming in on the visualization, we can come close to the bare bones of pulse code modulation, which is a means of measuring the soundwave at very small intervals.
 The result corresponds to the fluctuation of air engendered by this specific sound.
 While PCM remains a significant method for storing digital audio, its raw form is largely indecipherable to human perception.
 Visually, one might estimate fluctuations in dynamics throughout the audio file, but compared to the auditory experience, such a representation is comparatively sparse in information.
 To extract meaningful insights regarding pitch and timbre, we must resort to Fourier transformations.
 Friedrich Kittler, in his essay on real-time analysis, aptly describes this method as a “mathematical magic trick from the 1820s that has since become indispensable for the computer age”, facilitating the transition from whole to real numbers, from combinatorics to calculus (Kittler, Winthrop-Young 2017).
 This process unveils the mathematical harmonies that constitute a sound’s unique character.
 The illustration below offers a straightforward demonstration of how Fourier’s technique transforms data from the time domain into the frequency domain.

 The spectrum displays the distribution of frequencies, or what we roughly can consider as pitches.
 Visually, this tells us significantly more about the character of the audio than the waveform above.
 Regrettably, this comes at the cost of temporality – there is no time axis.
 Instead, this method displays a general distribution of frequencies for a specific amount of time.
 This plot displays the distribution in the first “frame” of the file - a significant concept in audio processing.
 In the following analysis, we shall employ the audio processing standard, which is a frame length of 2048, and a sampling rate of 44.1 kHz, which means that the actual sample window is about 46.4 milliseconds.
-The image above thus tells something about the tonality of the first half second of the audio file.
+The image above thus tells us something about the tonality of the first half second of the audio file.

 To further determine the content of an audio file, we can proceed in several ways.
 One could simply describe it as a 3-minute excerpt of American radio from 1936.
 It is the dramatic first minutes of the classic detective story “The Thin Man”, starring Myrna Loy and William Powell.
 Though these names might still have cultural resonance in some places, the description actually reveals little about the sonic content.
 Alternatively, one could begin by processing and analyzing the signal information, which would require a more advanced application of signal processing.
 Fortunately, audio signal processing has been developed in a variety of acoustically-oriented fields.
 For example, phonetics employ processing methods for precise, small-scale analysis of speech sounds, where musicologists have adopted a sophisticated use of digital methods, translating classical music analysis into computational matters.
 However, none of these approaches fully address the challenge of audio data spanning hundreds, or thousands, of hours.
 This challange is more common to computational bioacoustics, where specific animal vocalizations are to be detected in vast recordings.
 As a result, automated content segmentation and selection have become crucial under such circumstances, resulting in a variety of methods for detecting animal activity in large datasets.
 This comes methodologically closer to radio studies but differs in the sense that the aim usually concerns the targeting of rare and specific events in relatively information-sparse content (Bravo Sanchez, Hossain, English, Moore 2021).